 - Big "NO!": Dagny, after seeing Wyatt's oil fields in flame beyond a sign reading, "I am leaving it as I found it.
 Take over.
 It's yours."

-- Casting Gag: One of Dagny's enemies is played the actor who was both Quark, an alien whose "Hat" is greed and business prowess, and Andrew Ryan, a parody of Ayn Rand.
+- Casting Gag: One of Dagny's enemies is played by Armin Shimerman, who was both Quark, an alien whose "Hat" is greed and business prowess, and Andrew Ryan, a parody of Ayn Rand.

 - Coincidental Broadcast: Subverted.
 Eddie calls Dagny and tells her to turn on the TV for a report on a train wreck, but the first channel she turns to is just giving the stock report.

-- In Medias Res: Part II opens with Dagny chasing Quentin Daniels in her plane and then spends most of the remainder of the movie showing how things got there.
+- In Medias Res: II opens with Dagny chasing Quentin Daniels in her plane and then spends most of the remainder of the film showing how things got there.